 Engaging Leading Human Rights Experts

-GTE and renowned business and human rights experts Shift collaborated in 2019 to identify and work to address human rights issues related to GTE’s business operations and value chain.
+GTE and renowned business and human rights experts Shift first collaborated in 2019 to identify and work to address human rights issues related to GTE’s business operations and value chain.
 Shift is the leading centre of expertise on the United Nations Guiding Principles on Business and Human Rights (UNGPs).
 The nonprofit organization is chaired by John Ruggie who authored the Guiding Principles during his mandate as the UN Secretary-General’s Special Representative on business & human rights.

 Between February and June 2019, GTE worked with Shift to review its national and local human rights context, company policies and previous social impact evaluations.
 Shift introduced GTE staff to a methodology for effectively assessing human rights risks.
 Shift also facilitated discussions with GTE’s management, corporate responsibility personnel and other field staff at the company’s operations sites in Putumayo and the Middle Magdalena Valley, in order to build additional capacity within the company for managing human rights issues.

-Protecting Human Rights in a Post-Conflict Environment
+Protecting Human Rights in Ecuador

 Our Commitment to Human Rights in Action